hackshackers/misinfocon-event-calendar/README.md

-# Events calendar: Trust, verification, fact checking & solving the misinformation problem
+# Event calendar: Trust, verification, fact checking & solving the misinformation problem

 Working to pull together all of the various conversations about solutions to misinformation, disinformation, rumours, propoganda, and "fake news."